Kate Maberly: Career

-Since graduating, Maberly has appeared in the feature films Like Minds, with Eddie Redmayne and Toni Collette, Popcorn, Rites of Passage, with Christian Slater and Wes Bentley, Standing Up, with Val Kilmer and Rhada Mitchell, The Ghastly Love of Johnny X, and Boogeyman 3.
-She also starred in the hit HULU/FX show The Booth at the End alongside Xander Berkley.

-In addition to her work on screen Maberly has performed voice-overs for Ordynek, Bringing the Pride of Poland to Texas in 2000 and for The Braniff Pages in 2001.
+She has performed voiceovers for Ordynek, Bringing the Pride of Poland to Texas in 2000 and The Braniff Pages in 2001.
 She has completed several radio works for BBC Radio 4, including The Dorabella Variation, A Certain Smile, and National Velvet.
 Maberly's narration of the audiobook Catherine Called Birdy, written by Karen Cushman, received an Audie Award in 1995.

-In 2007 Maberly teamed up with a London area music producer to record several of her own songs for a new mini album.
-Maberly demonstrated her musical abilities by playing the piano in the 1995 BBC drama Mothertime and playing the cello in the 2004 short film The Audition.
-She also produced and directed a music video for the Danish rock band Blooq a.k.a.
+In 2007, Maberly teamed up with a London-area music producer to record several of her own songs for a new mini album.
+Maberly demonstrated her musical abilities by playing the piano in the 1995 BBC drama Mothertime and the cello in the 2004 short film The Audition.
+She also produced and directed a music video for Danish rock band Blooq a.k.a.
 Triggerbox.

 In 2015, Maberly wrote, directed, and produced a short film, Charlie's Supersonic Glider, which opened the Hollywood Film Festival.
 With producing partner Doug Liman, Maberly is writing, producing, and directing The Forest of Hands and Teeth, adapted from the best-selling Young Adult series by Carrie Ryan.

 Maberly was named one of Varietys "10 Brits to Watch in 2017".